 Was the 1887 Dawes Severalty Act Successful?

-Through the act and several additional laws passed in subsequent years, scores of native lands were sold to non-native settlers.
+Through the act and several additional laws passed in subsequent years, non-native settlers were able to obtain scores of native lands.
 It is estimated that of the ~138 million acres of native reservation lands, only approximately ~48 million acres remained in native hands by 1934.

 This loss of ~90 million acres of land, or roughly two-thirds of the total, was a substantial amount.
 It goes without saying that the sale of these reservation lands were in strict violation of the prior treaties signed with the individual nations.

-The threshold for individual acreage given to native families was specially designed to ensure there would be substantial amounts of native lands leftover for the federal government to purchase.
+Congress specifically designed the threshold for individual acreage given to native families to ensure there would be substantial amounts of native lands leftover for the federal government to purchase.
 This alone reduced native land holdings by a significant amount.

 If the Secretary deemed land owners “competent,” their lands would be removed from the trust.
-This was oftentimes done without informing the native landowners.
+Oftentimes the Secretary completed this action without informing the native landowners.
 Thus, several years would pass without the owners paying taxes on the land.
 Many would then go on to lose their lands via foreclosures.

 The other nefarious aspect of the Burke Act was that if the Secretary of the Interior determined that heirs of property were “incompetent,” he could unilaterallly sell the allotted land.
 “Competency” was often determined after a 5-10 minute meeting and was made by people with extreme bias against the Native Americans.